rubo77/mp3_silence_splitter.sh/README.md

-# MP3 Splitter Script
+# Audio Splitter Script

-This Bash script splits an MP3 or M4A audio file into smaller MP3 chunks, preserving silence between segments.
+This Bash script splits an Audio or M4A audio file into smaller Audio chunks, preserving silence between segments.
 It uses `ffmpeg` for audio processing and `pydub` (a Python library) for audio manipulation.

 ## Features